lightbend/kafka-with-akka-streams-kafka-streams-tutorial/README.md

 # Deploy and Run

-This project contains 4 executables:
+This project contains 6 executables:
 * `akkaserver` - Akka Streams implementation of model serving
+* `naivekafkaserver` - Kafka Streams implementation of model serving using in memory store
+* `standardstorekafkaserver`- Kafka Streams implementation of model serving using key/value store
-* `kafkaserver`   - Kafka Streams implementation of model serving
+* `customstorekafkaserver` - Kafka Streams implementation of model serving using custom store
-* `dataprovider`  - Data publisher
+* `dataprovider` - Data and model publisher
-* `modelprovider` - Model publisher

 Each application can run either locally (on user's machine) or on the server.